logic-and-learning-lab/Popper/README.md

 These parameters are important as they greatly influence the search space.
 If the values are too high then Popper might struggle to learn a solution.
 If the settings are too low then the search space might be too small to contain a good solution.
 We are currently working on method to automatically set these settings.
 In the meantime finding the correct values can often be a process of trial and error.

+**You do not need to supply max_clauses.
+If you are learning non-recursive programs, do not supply this value.**

 You can set these settings in the bias file or through the command line (see `--help`).

 ## Anytime